lhelms2/howto_rtd/docs/source/style.rst

 General Writing Guidelines
 ---------------------------

-- Use active voice when writing.
+- Write in the active voice.

   - Example: